felixfontein/acme-certificate/README.md

         return 301   https://www.example.com$request_uri;
     }

-To allow the `letsencrypt` role to put something at `http://*.example.com/.well-known/acme-challenge/`, you can change this to:
+To allow the `acme-certificate` role to put something at `http://*.example.com/.well-known/acme-challenge/`, you can change this to:

     server {
         listen       example.com:80;